Essex Country Parks: Restoring Landscapes and Habitats for the Future

 We will be managing 179 hectares of grazing marsh to improve conditions for overwintering waders and brent geese.

-We will be installing fencing at Cudmore Grove Country Park to support the breeding success of birds such as lapwings and redshanks.
+We will be installing fencing at Marsh Farm to protect the brent geese and at Cudmore Grove to support the breeding success of birds such as lapwings and redshanks.

 Salt marsh

-We will improve 19 hectares of saltmarsh and shingle which will support ground nesting birds such as the ringed plover to breed successfully, which is getting harder each year with coastal erosion.
+We will improve 19 acres of saltmarsh and shingle which will support ground nesting birds such as the ringed plover to breed successfully, which is getting harder each year with coastal erosion.

 Wood pasture